Choosing a Healthy Diet for a Healthy Heart

 This month, get started on your way to a healthy heart with a heart-healthy diet.
 Think of your diet as a bank account.
 Every day you make a deposit with the foods you eat.
 With smarter choices, you can achieve the healthiest investments without overindulging.

 Determine Your Daily Caloric Intake

 Most people do not realize how many calories they take in every day.
 Midday snacks and sodas can be filled with empty calories that add up quickly.
 When you monitor what you are eating, you’ll notice where those extra calories are sneaking in.
-Visit the American Heart Association® My Fats Translator to get recommendations for daily total fat and caloric intake and to find smart food swaps.
+Visit the American Heart Association® Healthy Eating to get recommendations for daily total fat and caloric intake and to find smart food swaps.

 Smart Food Swaps

 Smart swaps are easy ways to eat healthier when you’re on the road or cooking at home.

 - Instead of foods high in saturated and trans fats try nonfat dairy products and non-hydrogenated margarine.
 Check the Nutrition Facts label and choose one with zero trans fat, no more than 2 grams of saturated fats per tablespoon, and liquid vegetable oil as the first ingredient.